 - Group 3: Individuals and Societies

 - Group 5: Mathematics

-- Group 6: Fine Arts (or, if the student prefers, a second course from groups 2, 3, or 4)
+- Group 6: The Arts (or a second subject from Group 2, 3 or 4)

 All Diploma candidates must complete at least three Higher Level (HL, or two-year) courses and three Standard-Level (SL, usually one-year) courses during the junior and senior years.
 In addition to the IB course work, IB Diploma candidates complete three additional components of the program: